 Amazon has demonstrated the power of modern data and technology architectures in underpinning speed, responsiveness, and growth.
 Jeff Bezos issued a now famous API (application programming interfaces) mandate in 2002 that enabled a common backbone connecting AWS, Zappos, Audible, Kindle and Prime, giving Amazon the agility to launch relentless attacks into new business domains.

 Manufacturers are using automation and flexible technologies to increase product customization and reduce time-to-market.
-Canadian-American start-up Wiivv, uses 3-D printing to create shoes tailored exactly to individual customers feet measurements based on scans uploaded to the manufacturer’s app from customers’ smartphones.
-Nike By You is another example of how technology is enabling manufacturers to extend product lines through customization.
+Canadian American start-up Wiivv, uses 3-D printing to create shoes tailored exactly to individual customers feet measurements based on scans uploaded to the manufacturer’s app from customers’ smartphones.
+Nike i-D is another example of how technology is enabling manufacturers to extend product lines through customization.

 <<< Start >>>